 The SUPERCAT heading at full-speed towards Ios.
 As she is a small high sped craft, she is allowed to go through the passageway that separates Santorini from Thirassia.
 Only ships of her kind and conventional ferries can go there, as they do not produce significant waves that disturb the beaches on the Western part of Santorini.
 As a result, larger high speed craft need to sail around Aspronisi in order to reach the port of Athinios (located underneath Thira), which is the ferry terminal of the island.

 The fast SUPERCAT seen leaving Santorini for Ios.
-Before arriving in Greece under Golden Star Ferries in 2018, she had operated between 2009 and 2017 on the Tallinn-Helsinki line on the Baltic Sea as the KAROLIN of Estonian company Linda Line, thus linking the respective capital cities of Estonia and Finland in just 90 minutes.
-Before her stint there, she operated between 2000 (the year during which she was built) and 2008 on the North Sea as the POLARSTERN of German company AG Ems, linking several ports of Germany and The Netherlands with the German islands of Borkum and Heligoland.
+Before arriving in Greece under Golden Star Ferries in 2018, she had operated between 2009 and 2017 on the Tallinn-Helsinki line on the Finnish Gulf as the KAROLIN of the Estonian company Linda Line, thus linking the respective capital cities of Estonia and Finland in just 90 minutes.
+Before her stint there, she operated between 2000 (the year during which she was built) and 2008 on the North Sea as the POLARSTERN of the German company AG Ems, linking several ports of Germany and The Netherlands with the German islands of Borkum and Heligoland.

 The ELEFTHERIOS D seen heading towards Nea Kameni.
-She was built in 2016, as part of Dakoutros Speed's fleet renewal plan which began in 2013.
+She was built in 2016, as part of the fleet renewal plan of Dakoutros Speed, which began in 2013.
 This company is a subsidiary of Dakoutros Shipping (also known as Santorini Boatmen & Mooring Services), which also operates tour boats around the Santorini Archipelago under the subsidiary Dakoutros Brothers Cruises, which consists of five traditional sailing boats operating on the Santorini-Nea Kameni-Palaia Kameni-Thirassia line: the SANTA IRINI, the POSEIDONAS, the ODYSSEAS, the AGIOS NIKOLAOS and the JASON.
 Furthermore, it also operates on the same line with the small passenger ship CALYPSO, which operates under the Dakoutros Glass Bottom Boat Cruises subsidiary.